dyne/Zenroom/docs/article/views/decode_language_patterns.md

 ### Parser differentials

 Mutual misinterpretation between system components.
-Verifiable composition is impossible without means of establishing parsing equivalence between different components of a distributed system.
+Verifiable composition is impossible without the means of establishing parsing equivalence between different components of a distributed system.
 Different interpretation of messages or data streams by components breaks any assumptions that components adhere to a shared specification and so introduces inconsistent state and unanticipated computation.
-In addition, it breaks any security schemes in which equivalent parsing of messages is a formal requirement, such as the contents of a certificate or of a signed message being interpreted identically (e.g., X.509 CSRs as seen by a CA vs. the signed certificates as seen by the clients or signed app package contents as seen by the signature verifier versus the same content as seen by the installer (as in the recent Android Master Key bug).
+In addition, it breaks any security schemes in which equivalent parsing of messages is a formal requirement, such as the contents of a certificate or of a signed message being interpreted identically, for example a X.509 Certificate Signing Request as seen by a Certificate Authority vs. the signed certificates as seen by the clients or signed app package contents as seen by the signature verifier versus the same content as seen by the installer (as in the recent Android Master Key bug [@freeman2013exploit]).
 An input language specification stronger than deterministic context-free makes the problem of establishing parser equivalence undecidable.
 Such input languages and systems whose trustworthiness is predicated on the component parser equivalence should be avoided.
+Logical programming using Prolog for instance, or languages like Scheme derived from LISP, or OCaml or Erlang would match then our requirements, but they aren't as usable as desired.
+As a partial solution to this problem the DECODE language parser (and all its components and eventually linked shared libraries) should be self-contained and clearly versioned and hashed and its hash verified before every computation.

 ### Mixing of input recognition and processing